akosasante/intro-to-programming-dorado/instructions/common/how-to-submit.md

      **Preview screenshot coming soon**

 ## Step 2: Complete the form; be sure to paste the URL you copied in the previous tutorial
-**NOTE:** In this screenshot, where the URL has "YOURGitHubUsernameHERE" should be _your_ GitHub username.
+**NOTE:** In this screenshot, where the URL has "YOURGitHvxcvxcvxcvxcvxcvxubUsernameHERE" should be _your_ GitHub username.

 ![Submit Assignment: Step 2](../assets/submit-assignment/step-2-squibbyV2-interface.png)